MicrosoftDocs/azure-reference-other/studio-module-reference/clip-values.md

  Category: [Data Transformation / Scale and Reduce](data-transformation-scale-and-reduce.md)

 ## Module overview

 This article describes how to use the **Clip Values** module in Azure Machine Learning Studio, to identify and optionally replace data values that are above or below a specified threshold.
 This is useful when you want to remove outliers or replace them with a mean, a constant, or other substitute value.

 You connect the module to a dataset that has the numbers you want to clip, choose the columns to work with, and then set a threshold or range of values, and a replacement method.
 The module can output either just the results, or the changed values appended to the original dataset.

 ## How to configure Clip Values

 Before you begin, identify the columns you want to clip, and the method to use.
+We recommend that you test any clipping method on a small subset of data first.

-+ The module applies the same criteria and replacement method to **all** columns that you include in the selection.
+The module applies the same criteria and replacement method to **all** columns that you include in the selection.
 Therefore, be sure to exclude columns that you don't want to change.

- + If you need to apply clipping methods or differnt criteria to some columns, you must use a new instance of **Clip Values** for each set of similar columns.
+If you need to apply clipping methods or different criteria to some columns, you must use a new instance of **Clip Values** for each set of similar columns.

-We recommend that you test the clipping method on a small subset of data first.

 1. Add the **Clip Values** module to your experiment and connect it to the dataset you want to modify.
 You can find this module under **Data Transformation**, in the **Scale and Reduce** category.